 Meet the Challis herd that briefly called Return to Freedom home...

 We have wonderful, but bittersweet news!
-All 28 members of the Challis Herd have been adopted and have left Return to Freedom’s sanctuary in Lompoc, California, to run free on thousands of acres in Northern California.
+All 28 members of the Challis Herd have been adopted and have left Return to Freedom’s sanctuary in Lompoc, California, to run free on thousands of acres in Northern California, at the Freedom Range Sanctuary.
 Fulfilling the promise made by their original rescuers — photographer Elissa Kline, Doro Lohmann, and Jodi Herlich — the horses arrived to Return to Freedom in 2012 so they could remain together.

 Thanks to Return to Freedom’s generous donors, these horses have been able to remain together and live protected and peacefully at Return to Freedom’s American Wild Horse Sanctuary since they arrived here in 2012.
 They live on a private sanctuary where the land will provide a larger, sustainable, natural habitat for the duration of their lives.